-With the Masters Tournament just finished and the weather across Canada slowly warming up, more and more people are considering booking a tee time at their local course.
+It’s that time of year where The Masters Tournament rolls around and the weather across Canada slowly warms up.
+Soon you’ll be booking a tee time at your local course.
 Whether golfing is a hobby or a profession, it is important to understand the liabilities of golf and to make sure that you are covered in the event of an incident.

 According to Golf Digest, flying golf balls and club heads send nearly 40,000 golfers to emergency rooms every year.
 Unfortunately, you don’t have to be playing golf to get injured; whether you are a passerby, a spectator at a tournament, or a neighbour of the golf course, you are at risk.